Understanding One-to-One Functions: A Deep Dive into the Function h

 - Logarithmic Functions: Functions of the form h(x) = logₐ(x), where a > 0 and a ≠ 1, are one-to-one (for x > 0).

 - Many Trigonometric Functions (with restricted domains): While trigonometric functions like sine and cosine are not one-to-one over their entire domains, restricting their domains allows us to create one-to-one functions.
-For instance, sin(x) is one-to-one on the interval [-π/2, π/2].
+To give you an idea, sin(x) is one-to-one on the interval [-π/2, π/2].

 Functions that are NOT One-to-One: